cilium/cilium/Documentation/contributing/release/backports.rst

    original author directly to coordinate how to prepare the backport for the target branch.

 #.
+For backporting commits that update cilium-builder and cilium-runtime images,
+   the backporter should build new images as described in :ref:`update_cilim_builder_runtime_images`.

+#.
 (Optional) If there are any commits or pull requests that are tricky or
    time-consuming to backport, consider reaching out for help on Slack.
 If the commit does not cherry-pick cleanly, please mention the necessary changes in